uor-framework/uor-framework.github.io/content/docs/Contribution guidelines/_index.md

 linkTitle: "Contribution Guidelines"
 weight: 1000
 description: >
-  How to contribute to the docs
+  How to contribute to the UOR docs
 ---

 These docs are built with [Hugo](https://gohugo.io/) and the [Docsy theme](https://github.com/google/docsy).
 Pages are written in Markdown and HTML.

+## Adding or ammending content:

+Docs are written in markdown and asciidoc formats consistent with [Docsy](https://www.docsy.dev/)

+All content can be found in the `content/docs/` path of this repository.
 ## Updating a single page

 If you've just spotted something you'd like to change while using the docs, Docsy has a shortcut for you: